fossas/fossa-cli/README.md

 **Features:**

-- Supports [over 15+ build systems](docs/how-it-works.md) (npm, golang, maven, gradle, etc...)
+- Supports [over 15+ languages & environments](docs/how-it-works.md) (JavaScript, Java, Ruby, Golang, PHP, etc...)
 - Auto-configures for monoliths; instantly handles multiple builds in large codebases
 - Fast and portable; a single cross-platform binary you can drop into CI or dev machines
 - Generates dependency reports locally or hosted at https://fossa.io (for audit-grade license scans, policy enforcement and more...)

-Check out [How it Works](docs/how-it-works.md) for reasons and technical details behind this project.
+[Click here to learn more](docs/how-it-works.md) about the reasons and technical details behind this project.

 ## Installation